ARM-software/SDS-Framework/documentation/utilities.md

 ```

 !!!
 Note
-    The metadata and SDS data file pairs must be passed as arguments in the same order to decode the data correctly.
+    - The metadata and SDS data file pairs must be passed as arguments in the same order to decode the data correctly.
+    - The tool expects the SDS stream to be strictly audio — no header markers or custom formatting.

 **Example of metadata yml file for mono microphone:**